 Marlbank Forest is a small group of forests that includes the Cladagh Glen and the Marble Arch National Nature Reserve.
 The forest is part of the UNESCO Marble Arch Caves global geopark.

 At the head of the gorge, accessible by a linear path, the River Cladagh emerges from the rocks through a spectacular feature which gives its name to the site.
-This path forms part of section 1 of the Cuilcagh Way as well as being part of the Ulster Way.
+This path forms part of section one of the Cuilcagh Way as well as being part of the Ulster Way.
 Visitors can use this route to access the Marble Arch caves.

 About this forest

 Along with the subterranean river system and caves of international speleological (Marble Arch Caves) interest, the forest is a fine example of an ash and hazel woodland.

 How to get there